normalfaults/api/INSTALL-WINDOWS.md

 ####Install PostgreSQL

-Navigate to http://www.postgresql.org/download/windows/ and select the desired installer (32-bit Windows, PostgreSQL version supported by Jellyfish).
+Navigate to http://www.postgresql.org/download/windows/ and select the desired installer (32-bit Windows and the latest version i.e. 9.3+)
 Follow installation steps, listen on localhost:5432 (set by default), and remember your root login credentials (you will be asked to type these in).